jruizcabrejos/jruizcabrejos/content/post/hello-world-i-guess-20241209/index.md

 These posts are a good excuse for me to document my personal projects and publish somewhere all the "waste code" that I generate along the way, starting with this website.

 Finding the figures above (Fig.1, Fig.2 and Fig.3) took me longer than it took to write this post.
-So I guess it is more of an ’indexing’ problem and not so much a ’lack of documentation’ what I have.
+So I guess it is more of an ’indexing’ problem and not so much a ’lack of documentation’ problem what I have.

 <img src="./meme_tiktok.png" alt="My brain rot">
 <figcaption>Figure 4.
 "If you see me one day uploading to my tiktok a blog of my day-to-day and saying stuff no one asked with 2 likes, 10 views and 0 comments, leave me alone.
 I am exactly where I want to be" from @desorden-memetico on Instagram.</figcaption>